REVRBE/imgui-cheat-loader/README.md

 <h3>TO-DO on this project:</h3>
   ✅ Added XenForo support. (username, password & highest rank)

+  ✅ IPB support (Custom authentication like the XenForo authentication, this method is for sale though)

   ✅ Added nice colorways (Cinder + 13 custom colorways now!)